bitfwdcommunity/Blockathon/README.md

 - Venue - Where will it be held?
 - Budgetting - How much money will you require?
 - Sponsorship - How are you going to finance the event?
-- Speakers / Judges / Mentors - Who will be speaking?
+- Speakers / Judges / Mentors - Who will be speaking, judging and helping out?
 - Prizes - What will the attendees be awarded?
+- Merchandise / Swag - Will you have some awesome tshirts/stickers to give to your team + attendees?

 ## Marketing
 - Duration / 2 Weeks before... / 3 - 4 weeks